jmartin127/dashboard/README.md

 ```

 # TODO
+1. Script that starts up services
+1. Script that does all code gen
 1. Don't want to be copying dashboard.swagger.json to the swaggerui directory
 1. Dockerize protoc tools (protoc-gen-grpc-gateway, protoc-gen-openapiv2, protoc-gen-go, protoc-gen-go-grpc)
 1. Launch scripts